 - Christmas Tree Cake Roll

-- 1 tsp baking soda (use only 1/8 to 1/4tsp when using for gingerbread house)
+- 1 tsp baking soda (use only 1/8 to 1/4tsp when making an edible gingerbread house)

 - 1/4 tsp ginger

 - 1/4 tsp cloves

 - 1 egg (optional)

 - In a medium bowl, sift flour (2 cups and 3/4cup to 3 cups, 400grams), baking soda (1tsp), ground cinnamon (1tsp and 1/2tsp), ground star anise (1/2tsp), ginger (1/4tsp), cloves (1/4tsp), salt (pinch).

 - Cream room temperature butter (5tbsp, 70grams) and powdered sugar (1cup and 1/3cup, 160 grams).
 Beat till fluffy.
 Then beat in eggs (2 whole eggs), one at a time.
 Scrapping bowl a few times.
 Then gradually pour in honey (3 tablespoons), vanilla extract (1tsp), and lemon zest (2 teaspoons), optional).
 Scrape the bowl with a spatula and beat for a minute or so.